Essay vs Research Paper

 Essay is a style of writing that is taught to students quite early in classrooms.
 There is a standard essay writing format consisting of 5 paragraphs, of which the first one is called introduction.
 The main parts of an essay are the body and its conclusion.

 There are many different styles of essay writing with some being comparative while others reflecting a cause and effect writing style.
 There are both descriptive as well as persuasive essays.
 While descriptive ones are lengthy, persuasive essays try to convince the readers about a topic by presenting the point of view of the writer and supporting it with evidence and facts.
-Essays are usually written in the second person and students are discouraged writing essays in first person.
+Essays are usually written in the third person and students are discouraged writing essays in first person.

 Essay vs Research Paper